dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Current temp on the LCD](images/05140-TempOnLcd.png)

-1. If you are having problems with your flow, you can get a copy of a working version of the flow from the [Node-RED Flows/Flow 3 - V1.json](Node-RED Flows/Flow 3 - V1.json) file in the lab files.
+1. If you are having problems with your flow, you can get a copy of a working version of the flow from the <a href="./Node-RED Flows/Flow 3 - 01 - Temperature on LCD.json">Node-RED Flows/Flow 3 - 01 - Temperature on LCD.json</a> file in the lab files.
 To use it:

     ***YOU DO NOT NEED TO DO THESE STEPS UNLESS YOU ARE HAVING A PROBLEM AND WANT TO IMPORT WORKING CODE***